causesauce/da_practice_task_notif.io/README.md

     METHOD: PUT

-    Returns: status code 204 and a small smail piece of information, or status code 404 if message with the id doesn't exist
+    Returns: status code 204, or status code 404 if message with the message with the ID doesn't exist

     Request example: https://not-io-practice-task.herokuapp.com/messages/4

-    Response example:  {"details":"success"}
+    Response example:  status code 204

 ## Consists of